jetbrains-academy/rustlings-course/Iterators and Closures/Standard Library Types/Iterator/task.md

 1. Complete the divide function to get the first four tests to pass
 2. Uncomment the last two tests and get them to pass by filling in values for `x` using `division_results`.

-Check out the chapters [Iterator](https://doc.rust-lang.org/book/2018-edition/ch13-02-iterators.html) of the Rust Book and the [Iterator documentation](https://doc.rust-lang.org/stable/std/iter/trait.Iterator.htmlj).
+Check out the chapter [Iterator](https://doc.rust-lang.org/book/2018-edition/ch13-02-iterators.html) of the Rust Book and the [Iterator documentation](https://doc.rust-lang.org/stable/std/iter/trait.Iterator.htmlj).

 Scroll down for a minor hint for part 2, and scroll down further for a major hint.
 Have fun :-)